szelongq/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd employee in the employee book.
 * `find Betsy` followed by `delete 1` deletes the 1st employee in the results of the `find` command.

-### Add number of leaves for an employee : `addLeaves`
+### Add number of leave for an employee : `addLeaves`

 Adds the specified number of days to the current leave quota (number of days of leave left) of a chosen employee.

 Format: `addLeaves INDEX NO_OF_DAYS`

-* Adds the specified number to the number of leaves of the employee at the specified `INDEX`.
+* Adds the specified number to the number of leave of the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
 * The number of days **must be a positive integer** 1, 2, 3, …